dinazog/MEIOSIS_MS3/README_new.md

 ---

 ## 📢 **Contact**
-For questions or collaborations, please contact [Your Name] at [Your Email].
+For questions or collaborations, please contact [Dina Zografou] at [dina.zografou@uoi.gr].

 ---